ErikCMorgan/new-pc-setup/README.md

   - `taskkill /F /IM "Docker Desktop.exe"`
   - `taskkill /F /IM com.docker.backend.exe`
 - Open the windows _run_ app from the start menu or with `⊞ Win + r` and type in `optionalfeatures.exe`
-- Make sure that `Windows Subsystem for Linux`, `Windows Hypervisor Platform`, and `Virtual Machine Platform` boxes are checked.
+- Make sure that `Containers`, `Windows Subsystem for Linux`, `Windows Hypervisor Platform`, and `Virtual Machine Platform` boxes are checked.
 - Start Docker Desktop and pray

 If it still doesn't work, try this:
 - Search "Exploit protection" and open it in System settings
+- Set "Control Flow Guard (CFG)" to "Off by default"
+- Restart your computer
+<br></br>
+This is another way to do it manually if you don't see that option:
+<br></br>
 - Switch to "Program settings" tab
 - Locate `C:\Windows\System32\vmcompute.exe` in the list, expand it and click edit
   - If it doesn't exist, click "Add program to customize" -> "Choose exact file path" -> add `C:\Windows\System32\vmcompute.exe`